 If all goes well, you should see the keyboard LED flash, and within a second the Heads recovery splash screen will appear.
 It currently drops you immediately into the shell, to allow you to flash the full 12MB

-build/x230/coreboot.rom if you’ve built it locally).
+x230 Heads built rom, with on screen instructions to mount a USB drive and flash that file from it.
 If it doesn’t work, well, sorry about that.
 Please let me know what the symptoms are or what happened during the flashing.